skellyb/react-d3-wrap/README.md

 ```

 ### Define a D3 component
 Extend the wrapper then override `update` to implement your D3 graphics.
-Optionally, if you have cleanup to do, override `destroy`
+Optionally, if you have setup or cleanup to do, override `initialize` or `destroy`.
 ```
 import D3Wrap from 'react-d3-wrap'

 export default class MyChart extends D3Wrap {
+  initialize (svg, data, options) {
+    // Optional initialize method called once when component mounts }

   update (svg, data, options) {
     // setup container, root svg element passed in along with data and options const chart = d3.select(svg)